 The typical indicative cost (three bedroom semi-detached property, EST Feb.
 2010) of these measures is shown in brackets, providing a typical package cost of approximately £4,742.

-Table 2.2 below illustrates the funding available for whole house solutions in qualifying homes over this and the next three years.
+As Table 2.1 above shows, the funding available for whole house solutions in qualifying homes in 2012/13 is £2,664,562.